All Episodes

 Snerdley can back me up on this.

-When the first when the news broke last night that the um the cancer, the breast cancer of Elizabeth Edwards had resumed or had had recurred, uh, and that there was a uh press conference today to deal with this, uh I had I had flash messages, instant messages I have I checked, uh Macintosh and the Mac OS 10.4.9.
+When the news broke last night that the cancer, the breast cancer of Elizabeth Edwards had resumed or had recurred, and that there was a press conference today to deal with this.

-And I was going back and forth with these people, and I said, I'm gonna tell you what I expect the Edwards to do tomorrow.
+And I'm going back and forth with these people, and I said, I'm going to tell you what I expect the Edwards to do tomorrow.

 I used that exact wording with instant messages of three people.

-But during the press conference just now, they both said, uh, this campaign goes on full speed ahead, and Mrs. Edwards is going to campaign as long as she possibly can.
+But during the press conference just now, they both said, oh, this campaign goes on full speed ahead, and Mrs. Edwards is going to campaign as long as she possibly can.

-Uh and Edwards himself said, Campaign will go on for the country we both love.
+And Edwards himself said, campaign will go on for the country we both love.

 Now, I don't know, many of you sit there and say, Rush, you can say that you said this.